rhysnewell/rosella/docs/usage.md

 flag.
 Once the coverage values are calculated, they will be stored in the output direcotry along with the kmer frequency file.

-### Option 3: Use previous results
+### Option 3: Refining the results of other binners

-If you have previously run rosella and something happened like a crash but the coverage values have already been calculated and stored in your provided output directory then you are safe.
-Just run rosella by giving it your output directory and watch as it sorts everything out for you.
+Rosella can also be used to refine the results of other binning algorithms.
+All you need to do is pass the directory of bins, the coverage values used to generate them, the assembly used to generate the coverage values, and the kmer values

 ```
-rosella recover -r scaffolds.fasta -o rosella_bins/ -t 24
+rosella refine -r scaffolds.fasta -o rosella_bins/ -t 24
 ```

 Rosella checks for previous results by default, but this behaviour can be overridden if you'd like fresh coverage